-FAQ: How to install, reinstall, upgrade and activate Windows 10 | ZDNet
+How to install, reinstall, upgrade and activate Windows 10 | ZDNet

 If you've built a new PC or you're installing Windows 10 in a virtual machine on a Mac, you can purchase a license from third-party sellers or from Microsoft itself, via the Microsoft Store.
 Windows 10 Home costs $120, and Windows 10 Pro costs $200.
 Depending on how you purchase, you'll receive installation media (DVD or USB key) or a product key and instructions for downloading installation media.

-If you already have a Windows 10 product key or you are planning to reinstall Windows 10 on a machine that already has a digital license (more on that later), visit the Get Windows 10 page and download the the Media Creation Tool.
-This is a free download that creates a bootable USB flash drive or an ISO file that can be mounted directly or burned to a bootable DVD.
+If you already have a Windows 10 product key or you are planning to reinstall Windows 10 on a machine that already has a digital license (more on that later), visit the Download Windows 10 page and download the Media Creation Tool.
+This free download allows you to create a bootable USB flash drive directly.

+As an alternative, I recommend that you download an ISO file instead.
+That file can be mounted directly in File Explorer (see "Windows 10 tip: Mount and unmount any ISO file instantly" for instructions); an ISO file can also be used to create a bootable USB flash drive, a bootable DVD, or a virtual DVD drive mounted in a virtual machine.

-After running the Media Creation Tool, choose Create installation media for another PC.
-By default, the pre-selected options choose the version that matches the current PC.
-Clear the check box shown here if you want to choose a different version, such as downloading the x86 version on a 64-bit PC.
+After running the Media Creation Tool, choose Create installation media (USB flash drive, DVD, or ISO file) for another PC.
+By default, the pre-selected options choose an architecture (32-bit or 64-bit) that matches that of the current PC.
+Open the drop-down list shown here if you want to choose a different architecture or download an ISO file that includes both architectures.

-The ISO file for an x86 (32 GB) edition is approximately 3 GB in size.
+The ISO file for an x86 (32-bit) edition is approximately 3 GB in size.
 The x64 (64-bit) edition is delivered as an ISO file approximately 4 GB in size.
 The combined installer is just over 6 GB in size.

 Developers and IT pros with a Visual Studio (MSDN) subscription can download installation media in ISO format from the subscriber portal.

 Windows 10 Enterprise editions are available through the Volume Licensing Service Center.
-A free 90-day trial edition is also available from the TechNet Evaluation Center.
+A free 90-day trial edition is also available from the Microsoft Evaluation Center.

 What's the most recent Windows 10 version?

-Microsoft released Windows 10 version 1607 to the general public on August 2, 2016.
-In the new "Windows as a Service" development schedule, that release is called the Current Branch (CB).
-It replaced version 1511, which was released on November 12, 2015.
+This major update succeeds version 1709 (also known as the Fall Creators Update), which was released to the general public on October 17, 2017.
+The two major updates before that were Version 1703 (the Creators Update, April 5, 2017) and version 1607 (the Anniversary Update, August 2, 2016).

-Business and enterprise customers who have opted to receive new releases in the Current Branch for Business work on a slightly different schedule, with feature updates (the official name for version upgrades) being released approximately four months after the CB release date.
-Version 1607 was released to the CBB on November 29, 2016.
+Business and enterprise customers who have opted to defer new releases work on a slightly different schedule, with feature updates (the official name for version upgrades) being released approximately four months after the general release date.

+In mid-2017, Microsoft revised its terminology for Windows as a Service, dropping the Current Branch and Current Branch for Business monikers.
+Version 1709 is the current Semi-Annual Channel release.
+It was declared ready for widespread adoption by business customers on January 18, 2018.

 For a full listing of release dates for major versions, see the official Windows 10 release information page.

+A number after the major build number identifies the most recent update installed.

 To check which version of Windows 10 is installed on a device, open Settings > System > About.
-As an alternative, you can click in the search box, type winver, and view results in a compact About Windows dialog box.
+As an alternative, you can click in the search box and type settings:about.
+The same information is also available using the winver command, which displays results in a compact About Windows dialog box.

-If you're running a preview build as part of the Windows Insider Program, you'll see an Insider Preview label after the Windows 10 edition, accompanied by a build number that's higher than the latest release version.
-This system, for example, is running a January 2017 preview release of what Microsoft calls the Creators Update, which will eventually be released to the Current Branch in Spring 2017.
+The system shown below, for example, is running the April 2018 Update, version 1803, with the May 2018 updates applied.

 Will Microsoft automatically update my PC to the latest release of Windows 10?

-Note: [This article has been updated to reflect Windows 10 version 1803.]